flow-php/flow/UPGRADE.md

 * Text
 * XML

-Extractors are no longer returning data under array entry called `row`, thanks to this unpacking row become redundant.
+Extractors are no longer returning data under an array entry called `row`, thanks to this unpacking row become redundant.

 Before:
 ```php